future-wd/hugo-responsive-images/readme.md

 params:
   image:
     widths: [600, 900, 1300] # widths to generate if widths not specified
-    # shortcodeWidths: [600, 900, 1300] # custom widths for shortcode use in markdown files.
+    # shortcode_widths: [600, 900, 1300] # custom widths for shortcode use in markdown files.
 If unset defaults to widths
-    # renderHookWidths: [600, 900, 1300] # custom widths for render hook use in markdown files.
+    # render_hook_widths: [600, 900, 1300] # custom widths for render hook use in markdown files.
 If unset defaults to shortcode widths
     densities: [1,2] # densities which are output when an image width is specified
     formats: [webp, original] # set output formats. options are `original`, `bmp`, `gif`, `jpeg`, `jpg`, `png`, `tif`, `tiff`, and `webp`.
 In order of least supported to most supported.
     class: img-fluid # default image class if no class is specified
-    figureClass: "figure img-fluid" # default figure class
+    figure_class: "figure img-fluid" # default figure class
-    figcaptionClass: figure-caption # default figcaption class
-    figureImageClass: "figure-img img-fluid" # default figure image class (appended to image class) ## USE .class inline
+    figure_image_class: "figure-img img-fluid" # default figure image class (appended to image class) ## USE .class to override outside of config
+    figcaption_class: figure-caption # default figcaption class
-    figureTitleH: 4 # heading level for figure title
+    figcaption_title_h: 4 # heading level for figure title
     renderHookWrapperClass: img-wrapper # image wrapper class for render hook
     shortcodeWrapperClass: img-wrapper # image wrapper class for shortcode
     loading: lazy # or auto/lazysizes # lazy/auto are for stock browser behavior, lazysizes will use lazysizes.js
-    sizes: user # or lazysizes # uses lazysizes to automatically generate the sizes property
     renderHook: false # set to false to disable included markdown image render hook
                       # override by setting imageRenderHook: true/false in front matter
     # placeholder: lqip # or dominant/file_name  (see colours set up in assets/images/placeholder-colors) use filename without .gif